Rakeshbakolia/kafka-stream/README.md

 bin/zookeeper-server-start.sh config/zookeeper.properties
 bin/kafka-server-start.sh config/server.properties
 ```
-this will run your kafka on the machine
+this will run kafka on the machine

 ## Installation